jagger235711/jagger235711/README.md

-# Hi there 👋, I'm jagger
+# Hi there 👋, I'm Jagger

 <!-- about me -->
 ---